Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Related Work

-Our work relates to~\cite{ye10834510}, which studies uniform stability of robust decentralized $\mathrm{SGD}$ under Byzantine failure attacks.
-However, their analysis relies on a diameter-based robustness definition for characterizing an aggregation rule.
-This definition leads to robustness parameters that exhibit suboptimal dependence on the problem dimension or the number of honest agents, as highlighted in~\cite[Table II]{ye10447047} and further discussed in~\cite[Section 8.3]{pmlr-v206-allouah23a}.
-Consequently, this robustness notion yields suboptimal empirical resilience (cf.~\cite{pmlr-v162-farhadkhani22a, pmlr-v206-allouah23a}), in contrast to covariance-based definitions, such as {$(f, \kappa, \|\cdot\|_{op})$-robustness}, that we consider.
-Moreover,~\cite{ye10834510} does not provide any insights into the data poisoning threat model.\looseness=-1
+\citet{ye10834510} study uniform stability of robust decentralized $\mathrm{SGD}$ under Byzantine failures.
+However, their analysis uses a diameter-based robustness definition for aggregation rules.
+This definition leads to robustness parameters that exhibit suboptimal dependence on the problem dimension or the number of honest agents, as highlighted in~\citet[Table II]{ye10447047} and further discussed in~\citet[Section 8.3]{pmlr-v206-allouah23a}.
+Consequently, this robustness notion yields suboptimal empirical resilience~\citep[cf.][]{pmlr-v162-farhadkhani22a, pmlr-v206-allouah23a}, in contrast to covariance-based definitions, such as {$(f, \kappa)$-robustness}, that we consider.
+Moreover,~\citet{ye10834510} does not provide any insights into the data poisoning threat model.